Saudi-led ceasefire in Yemen begins, lifting hopes for peace

 The conflict, widely seen in the region as a proxy war between Saudi Arabia and Iran, has been in military stalemate for years.
 Riyadh last year took over most of the costly and unpopular military campaign after coalition partner the United Arab Emirates significantly scaled down its presence.

-Some Saudis and Yemenis residing in the kingdom, whose cities have been targeted by Houthi missiles, welcomed the news.
+Some Saudis and Yemenis residing in the kingdom, where cities have been targeted by Houthi missiles, welcomed the news.

 “A lot of money was spent on the war.
 If there was no war, that money would be spent on education,” Saudi national Ammar Khaled told Reuters outside a supermarket in the capital Riyadh.